zxgvfx/mcp-atlassian/README.md

 1. Go to your profile (avatar) → **Profile** → **Personal Access Tokens**
 2. Click **Create token**, name it, set expiry
 3. Copy the token immediately

-#### For Server/Data Center Confluence using username/password basic auth
-1. Know your username and password
-2. See section *Required Arguments* for confluence basic authentication

 ### 2. Installation